Board of Directors

 A graduate of the Massachusetts Institute of Technology (MIT), Mr. Stata holds a BSEE and MSEE from MIT, and was until 2010 the Chairman of the Visiting Committee of the Department of Electrical Engineering and Computer Science.
 In 1984 he was elected to MIT's Corporation and served as a member of its Executive Committee until 2010.
 In 1987-1988 he served as President of the MIT Alumni Association.

-Vincent Roche is President and Chief Executive Officer and a member of the Board of Directors.
+Vincent Roche is President and Chief Executive Officer and a member of the Board of Directors of Analog Devices.
 Mr. Roche is only the third CEO to lead the company since its founding in 1965.
 He began his career at ADI in 1988 and has been part of the senior management team since 2001.